grunsab/PieBot_v1/README.md

 The current best model performs at around 2400 ELO on LiChess (available to test on PieBot_20x256_v0.pt), on a Macbook Mini M4 at 400-500 nodes per second evaluated.
 It performs at a higher ELO of around 2500 on a Macbook Pro M4 Pro due to that device processing 800 nodes per second.

 I'm training a new model using a larger dataset including the ones from ComputerChess.org.uk, which should play much stronger once it's completed.
-That will train on approximately 3MM-3.5MM games in total.

 I experimented with increasing the number of positions evaluated by adjusting the MCTS, but I was not sucessful at improving the overall throughput of the model in terms of nodes per second evaluated (see the folder experiments).
 I was surprised to see that Google DeepMind claims a performance of 80k positions evaluated per second on a 4 TPU setup.
 I did however create a benchmark_nn.py script, which shows that the maximum number of nodes per second that my Macbook Pro M4 Pro can reach is 1600 nodes per second, and the maximum number of nodes per second that my RTX 4080 can reach is 3600 nodes per second.
 I reach approximately 1000 nodes per second on each device right now, which suggests a significant bottleneck on the MCTS code.